 The 26-year-old American tennis player announced on May 14 that her dentist discovered that she has a rare salivary gland cancer.
 Gibbs had been slated to play in the French Open but upon receiving the diagnosis she withdrew from the game and has decided to skip the rest of the clay-court season.
 She is undergoing surgery today, May 17, to remove the dangerous tumor in her mouth.

 According to statistics from the American Cancer Society, salivary gland cancer accounts for less than 1% of all cancer diagnosis in the United States.
 Gibbs’s dentist, Dr. Kevin Lee, noticed a growth on the roof of her mouth during a routine appointment last month.
 Although Gibbs said that the bump had been there for years and she had grown accustomed to it, Dr. Lee advised her to get a biopsy.

 As Gibbs told TODAY’s Natalie Morales, those biopsy results came back positive for her extremely rare form of cancer.
 While it was hard for Gibbs to receive this news, she hopes her story serves as a cautionary tale for others to seek dental and medical care regularly.
-In general, people of all ages should get regular dental checkups every six months.
+According to AAPD recommendations, kids and teens need to see a pediatric dentist every six months and adults need to keep up with that schedule as well.
 During any type of medical checkup, it’s important for patients to speak up if they feel that there’s a problem.